2 killed in shooting in western German town | Law-Order

 - Germany

 Two people were killed in a shooting in western Germany on Thursday, police said.
-The circumstances were unclear but authorities said there appeared to be no danger to the general public.
+The suspected perpetrator was arrested a few hours later.

 The incident took place in Espelkamp, a town of about 26,000 near the city of Bielefeld.
+Officers found the body of a 48-year-old man, and a seriously wounded woman who died at the scene.
+A 52-year-old local man who was suspected to be the perpetrator was arrested in nearby Lavelsloh about six hours after the shooting.
+Police said he fell during the arrest and was slightly injured.

-The victims were a man and a woman, police spokeswoman Hella Christoph told n-tv television.
-There was no immediate information on who the perpetrator was, whether they had been caught, or a possible motive.(AP) RUP RUP
+The victims were shot in a house and in a street outside, police spokeswoman Hella Christoph told n-tv television.
+Police said in a statement after the arrest that the motive was unclear and the investigation was ongoing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)